jeremehancock/open-links-new-tab-pilab/README.md

 # target='_blank' - Pi Lab
-Bludit Plugin - Set all external links to open in new tabs
+Bludit Plugin - Set all external links to open in new tabs.

-This plugin was built for [Pi Lab](https://pilab.dev)
+This plugin was built for [Pi Lab](https://pilab.dev).

 Compatibility: 3.9.x